Regional Landscape & Conservation Planning Projects

 Through the University of Florida Center for Landscape Conservation Planning and the South Florida Water Management District (SFWMD), former Center Research Associate Mary Oakley worked in the role of Watershed Coordinator on a demonstration project in the St. Lucie River Watershed.
 The main purpose of the project was to field test the concept of Water Farming, or retaining large volumes of water on fallow citrus groves to help meet established goals for increasing surface water storage and reducing nutrient runoff in this east coast watershed located in Martin and St. Lucie Counties, which is part of the greater Northern Everglades region of Florida.

-The SFWMD was awarded a Section 319 (EPA/Clean Water Act) matching grant through the Florida Department of Environmental Protection for this three-year, three million dollar (total) project in which three water farming pilot projects will retain an estimated 15,000+ acre-feet of surface water per year that would otherwise contribute to the harmful stormwater discharges into the St. Lucie River, a major tributary of the Indian River Lagoon.
+The SFWMD was awarded a Section 319 (EPNClean Water Act) matching grant through the Florida Department of Environmental Protection for this three-year, three million dollar (total) project in which three water farming pilot projects will retain an estimated 15,000+ acre-feet of surface water per year that would otherwise contribute to the harmful stormwater discharges into the St. Lucie River, a major tributary of the Indian River Lagoon.
 Additionally, the three projects will collectively reduce nutrient discharges each year by an estimated 27,822 pounds of nitrogen, 6,641 pounds of phosphorous and 245,024 pounds of suspended solids.
 The water farming pilot sites range in size from 60 to 900 acres.
 The sites are managed and continuously monitored for water storage and water quality performance.

 Partners in the demonstration project include the Indian River Citrus League, the Florida Farm Bureau Federation and the Indian River Lagoon National Estuary Program.
-Mary’s watershed coordinator role involved developing scenarios with partners for a potential regional expansion of water farming and exploring possible funding opportunities, including water quality credit trading with agriculture and other stakeholders in the context of the St. Lucie River and Estuary Basin Management Action Plan.
+Mary’s watershed coordinator role involved developing scenarios with partners for a potential regional expansion of water farming and exploring possible funding opportunities, including water quality credit trading with agriculture and other stakeholders in the context of the St.

 The interim project report for this project can be found here.